-• If the formula is used in a "Calc" system drop-in with the recipients types as uploaded CSV text file or LISTSERV Maestro selects from a database, then the type of the field is determined by the field's content as follows:
+If the formula is used in a Calc system drop-in with the recipients types "uploaded CSV text file" or "LISTSERV Maestro selects from a database", then the type of the field is determined by the field's content as follows:

-If the field's content can be interpreted as a number, then the number type will be used.
-If it cannot be interpreted as a number (or is empty), then the text type will be used (empty content will become an empty text string).
+If the field's content can be interpreted as a number, the type Number will be used.
+If it cannot be interpreted as a number (or is empty), the type Text will be used (which for an empty content will then be an empty text string).

-Consequently, to use the merge field in a location of the formula where a number type is required, make sure that the field's content can be interpreted as a number for all recipients.
-Otherwise, the field will have the text type for some recipients, which would cause the calculation of the formula to fail, so the job itself would fail as well.
+Consequently, if the merge field appears in a location of the formula where a Number type is expected, you need to ensure that the field's content can be interpreted as a number for all recipients.
+Otherwise, the field will have the type Text for some recipients, which would usually cause the calculation of the formula and the delivery of the job to fail.